escalier-lang/escalier-next/docs/rfcs/0001-regex-validated-string-type.md

 Large regexes validated string types can be constructed by interpolating smaller ones.
 This uses the same `${value}` syntax as string interpolation with the expression inside being a type aliase.
-The type alias must point to a regex validated string type.
+The type alias must point to a string or regex validated string type.

 ```ts
 type HexDigit = /^[0-9a-f]$/i;